-Video games allow you to enter a world that you never though possible.
+Video games allow you to enter a world that you never thought possible.
 You can be a warrior, a ghost, heck even a teacup.
 Metamorphosis allows you to play as a bug.
-Complete with creepy crawl form, eerie bug voice and special insect-only powers.
-It is safe to say that if you are not a fan of bugs, spiders or insects this is probably not a good game for you.
+Complete with creepy crawl form, eerie bug voice, and special insect-only powers.
+It is safe to say that if you are not a fan of bugs, spiders, or insects this is probably not a good game for you.
 For the rest of us, All in!
-Games brings to life this bug filled masterpiece.
-Let’s get into this Metamorphosis indie video game review.
+Games bring to life this bug-filled masterpiece.
+Let’s get into this Metamorphosis game review.

 What is Metamorphosis video game?

 Metamorphosis is an adventure video game.
 You play as Gregor Samsa, a salesman, who shortly after the game starts turns into a creepy, crawl bug on all your many legs.
 You wake up after a hard night of drinking with you forever BFF Josef, to find things aren’t quite like they were before.
 There is something very strange happening to you.

 As you change slowly from a human into a bug, you realize very quickly how much you took your human life for granted.
 Open a door with a key from that desk?
 That is now a huge expedition.

 You need to travel great distances, solve many puzzles and figure out what is happening to you and your buddy – Josef.
 Before we get any farther into the metamorphosis indie video game review we need to pause and review the Frank Kafka novel of the same name.

 Who was Frank Kafka?